xrdavies/faq_gen/faq_en.md

   We are an open-source platform, all our code is available for the public in our GitHub, community can check our contributions there https://github.com/gear-tech .
 In GitHub, developers can find the main Gear component, Gear node, a set of tools for interacting with a Gear node and a library for developing smart contracts.

 ## Technical
-- _2006._ **How can I run the Gear node?**
+- _2006._ **Can I run the Gear node now?**

-  Follow the instructions from this article on how to set up and run Gear node under MacOS, Linux and Windows: https://wiki.gear-tech.io/node/setting-up
+  Yes, follow the instructions from this article on how to set up and run Gear node under MacOS, Linux and Windows: https://wiki.gear-tech.io/node/setting-up

 - _2007._ **Are there rewards for running nodes?**